-The narrator.
-That unseen, often nameless character who somehow knows everything that’s happening and what everyone is thinking.
-Unless you’re writing from first person perspective, in which case the narrator is one of your characters, the narrator is that omnipresent “being” if you will, who exists only to narrate the events transpiring in the story.
+The narrator: that unseen, often nameless character who somehow knows everything that’s happening and what everyone is thinking.
+Unless you’re writing from first person perspective, in which case the narrator is one of your characters, the narrator is that omnipresent “being”, who exists only to narrate the events transpiring in the story.

 John walked through the stadium, hot dog in one hand and soda in the other.
 “This place is too crowded,” he thought.
 Just then, he looked up to see a 22-year-old college student named Samantha.
 “Who is that?” he wondered.

-Speaking of point of view, or POV, the narrator serves as a great tool for switching POV.
-Too often, writers rapidly switch POV between characters or “head hop” (article on this subject soon to come).
+Speaking of point of view (POV), the narrator can serve as a great tool for switching POV between characters.
+Too often, writers rapidly switch POV between characters or “head hop”.
 Without clear transfer of POV, this can become very confusing to the reader.
 Notice the improper POV switch down below:

 “I hate hot dogs,” thought James.